prikril/ldt-nodemcu/README.md

 Open LDT and goto Preferences.
 On the left side choose "Lua".

 Click on "Execution Environment" and then the "Add..." button.

 ![Add zip](/pics/add-ee01.png?raw=true)

-Select the downloaded zip file.
+Select the downloaded zip file and click on "OK" to close the preferences window.

 Now you can click on File->New->Lua Project and select the Lua NodeMCU Execution Environment.